Acceptable Use and External-Facing Services Policy

 A. SFDC may change this Policy by posting an updated version of the Policy at www.salesforce.com and such updates will be effective upon posting.

-A. A customer’s violation of this Policy will be considered a material breach of the master subscription agreement and/or other agreement governing the customer’s use of the services.
+A. A customer’s violation of this Policy will be considered a material breach of the MSA and/or other agreement governing the customer’s use of the services.

 5. Prohibited Material